omaroskars/AccountManager/README.md

 #### Issues
 Spring security was giving me some troubles regarding CSRF tokens.
-To test/extend POST and PUT methods you need to disable authentication and CSRF.
+To test/extend POST and PUT methods you need to CSRF.

-in ManagerApplicatoin.java disable CSRF:
+in ManagerApplication.java disable CSRF:
 ```
   @Override
   protected void configure(HttpSecurity http) throws Exception {